Parent Involvement: Ideas for a Brand New Year

 NOTE: This blog was updated in August 2019

-Parent involvement outside the classroom is just as influential on a child’s performance in school as a teacher’s guidance.
+When you think of a child’s success in the classroom, think of a triangle.
+Three parts complete the shape: the student, the teacher, and the parent.
+Parent involvement is just as influential on a child’s performance in school as a teacher’s guidance.
 All the parts work together to create a positive learning environment for a student.

 According to a study by the Southwest Educational Development Laboratory, a nonprofit education research organization, students with involved parents are more likely to earn higher grades and test scores, attend school regularly, have stronger social skills, and go on to post-secondary education.

 Parents can play an important role in the learning process by providing outside knowledge of their child and reinforcing concepts, rules, and classroom expectations at home.
 When parents are involved in their children’s education, children may exhibit less disruptive behavior and thrive academically, while parents and teachers can work together to address rising problems sooner rather than later.

 Parental involvement is a top priority for teachers, but it can be tough.
 As the new school year kicks off, consider these tips for encouraging parents to get involved in school and what’s happening in your classroom.